New Amerykah Part Two (Return of the Ankh)

-New Amerykah Part Two (Return of the Ankh) is the fifth studio album by American recording artist Erykah Badu, first released on March 30, 2010, through Universal Motown.
+New Amerykah Part Two (Return of the Ankh) is the fifth studio album by American recording artist Erykah Badu, first released on March 30, 2010, through Control Freaq and Universal Motown.
 Collaborating with several hip hop producers over the Internet, Badu conceived 75 songs set to be split over three albums with New Amerykah Part One (4th World War) (2008) being the first.
 The album was recorded primarily at Electric Lady Studios in New York City.

 Contrasting its socially themed and complex predecessor, New Amerykah Part Two contains a prominently groove-based, analog sound.
 The album incorporates sampling and live instrumentation, while its more personal lyrics focus on themes of romance and relationships.
 The production for the album was handled by several of Badu's previous collaborators, including J Dilla, Questlove, James Poyser, Madlib, 9th Wonder, Sa-Ra, Georgia Anne Muldrow, and Karriem Riggins, along with appearances from Lil Wayne, Bilal, and harpist Kirsten Agresta.

 New Amerykah Part Two (Return of the Ankh) received widespread critical acclaim from critics, who commended its soulful sound and loose structure, and viewed it as more accessible than that of its predecessor.
 The album was ranked as one of the best albums of 2010 and the decade by several publications.
 It debuted at number four on the US Billboard 200 chart, selling 110,000 copies in its first week.
 As of 2011, it has sold around 300,000 copies in United States.
 The album produced three singles, "Window Seat", "Turn Me Away (Get MuNNY)", and "Gone Baby, Don't Be Long".